Check your tickets! Winning Fantasy 5 ticket purchased in Florida about to expire

-PASCO COUNTY, Fla. – A winning Fantasy 5 ticket worth $43,783.47 that was purchased in Florida remains unclaimed and is about to expire, the Florida Lottery announced this week.
+PASCO COUNTY, Fla. – A winning Fantasy 5 ticket worth $64,564.01 that was purchased in St. Lucie County remains unclaimed and is about to expire, the Florida Lottery announced this week.

-According to Lottery officials, the winning Quick Pick ticket was purchased at a Winn Dixie in New Port Richie.
+According to Lottery officials, the winning Quick Pick ticket was purchased at a Shell Food Mart in Port St. Lucie.

-Players who may have purchased a Fantasy 5 ticket from Publix are encouraged to check their tickets from the Dec.
-16 drawing.
+Players who may have purchased a Fantasy 5 ticket at the food mart are encouraged to check their tickets from the May 26 drawing.

 “While any Florida Lottery retailer can validate the winning ticket, the FANTASY 5 top prize must be claimed at a Florida Lottery District Office,” a news release from the Florida Lottery stated.
 “Players can obtain additional information by calling the Lottery’s Customer Service Department at (850) 487-7787 or visiting the Florida Lottery’s website at www.flalottery.com.”